 Provides an overview of how students can apply their experiences and skills in the professional world of collegiate athletics.
 Students will learn about different careers and have the opportunity to discover relative coursework, internship experiences, networking skills, and resume development.

-Coursework – There will be three forms of work required: discussion postings, writing assignments, and a final cover letter & resume assignment as outlined below… Discussion postings: Throughout the course there will be questions posted on Blackboard.
-Students will be required to submit their posts by Thursday at 11:59pm.
-The module will then close for that week’s topic.
+Coursework – There will be three forms of work required: discussion postings, writing assignments, and a final cover letter & resume assignment as noted in the ‘assignment schedule’ tab. ➢ Discussion postings: Throughout the course there will be questions posted on Blackboard.
+Students will be required to submit an initial and subsequent prompt responding to classmates’ posts.
 Commenting on classmates’ posts is an important part of your discussion and participation grades.
 For full credit, you will need to post a minimum of 3 times per discussion, in addition to your initial submission.
 These posts should be about quality, not quantity.
 With that said, I expect thoughtful, in depth responses to classmate’s contributions to the discussion; not just a line or two.
-For a sample of a full credit discussion post, please visit course materials on blackboard.
+For a sample of a full credit discussion post (initial post) please visit course materials on blackboard.
 Word count for initial post: 250min – 500 max.
-Blog Writing assignments: There will be online exercises or self-evaluative activities posted on Blackboard.
+Due by 11:59pm on the day specified per the assignment schedule. ➢ Blog Writing assignments: There will be online exercises or self-evaluative activities posted on Blackboard.
 Each assignment will be clearly outlined with specific due dates and the point values in the module.
-These are minimum 1-page, maximum 2-page assignments to be posted in the blog feature on Blackboard (not in a word attachment).
-These will be due on Thursday at 11:59pm.
+These are minimum 1-page, maximum 2-page assignments, double-spaced, to be posted in the blog feature on Blackboard (not as a word attachment).
 There will be a 5-point deduction for each day the assignment is past due.
-You do not have to comment on your classmates’ blogs.
-It is always appreciated when module content is referenced at some point in your writing assignments.
 For a sample of a full credit blog entry please visit course materials on blackboard.
 Word count: 400min – 600 max.
-Final Assignment: Students will research a job posting and submit a cover letter and resume to a position of their choice.
+Due by 11:59pm on the day specified per the assignment schedule. ➢ Final Assignment: Students will research a job posting and submit a cover letter and resume to a position of their choice.
 The instructor will provide feedback so students can use this as a template for real-life application.
 There will be a reflection component to the final as well.
 This will be due the final week of class.